MoonPoet/xaprb-src/content/about.md

 - **Supportive but unemotional.** I'm basically introverted with a small inner circle.
-I value actions more highly than words or body language, so I'm often undemonstrative and you might feel that I am situationally empathetic at best.
+I value actions more highly than words or body language, so I'm often undemonstrative and you might feel that I am situationally empathetic at best, even if you're part of that inner circle.
 In truth, I care deeply for people.
   I'm fiercely loyal and supportive, and I'll stand up and fight for people after I reach a certain level of trust with them.
 - **Audacious but cautious.** Given time, I prefer to be data-driven, but I sometimes make quick judgments without explaining all of the reasoning.
 This might seem rash, but it's the opposite: I'm optimizing for learning and trying